Victorina Durán: Career

 After the Spanish Civil War erupted, in 1937 she accompanied Margarita Xirgu in her American exile and took up residence in Argentina.
 In that country, she simultaneously played the role of artistic director of the Colón and Cervantes theaters.
 In collaboration with Susana Aquino she inspired the creation of La Cuarta Carabela, the Spanish Association of Seven Arts, the Indigenous Theater Group, and worked as a costume designer with the choreographer Mercedes Quintana.
 As a painter she exhibited in countries such as Uruguay, Brazil, Chile, Germany, and France.

 She broke her exile in 1949 to collaborate with Dalí on the Don Juan Tenorio directed by Luis Escobar Kirkpatrick at the National Theater of Spain.
 From then on, she traveled frequently to Europe – especially Paris and Madrid – and in the 1980s she settled permanently in the Spanish capital.

+Death and legacy

 She died in Madrid at age 93.
 Her epitaph contains the following caption: "I do not know if I will have stopped loving for having died, or I will have died for having stopped loving."
 In her memoirs, she expressed her "passionate militancy in lesbianism in the context of a stale and intolerant Spain."

 The life and work of Victorina Durán has been the subject of study.
 Eva María Moreno Lago presented the doctoral thesis Victorina Durán escritora y artista del teatro de vanguardia at the University of Seville in 2018.